 Second, the \textbf{offline tree construction process}, while a one-time cost, can be computationally intensive for extremely large corpora due to the repeated use of LLMs for clustering and summarization.
 Research into more efficient construction methods, perhaps by combining traditional clustering for the lower levels with LLM-based summarization for only the top, most abstract layers, could further improve scalability.

-Finally, our traversal algorithm opens up new research directions.
-The score calibration method, while effective, uses a simple linear model.
-More sophisticated probabilistic models, could be explored for even more robust \textbf{latent score estimation}.
-Furthermore, while our greedy, best-first traversal is effective in a zero-shot setting, the entire process could be framed as a reinforcement learning problem, where the search LLM is an agent trained to optimize a policy for navigating the tree to maximize retrieval rewards.
+While our greedy, best-first traversal is effective in a zero-shot setting, the entire process could be framed as a reinforcement learning problem, where the search LLM is an agent trained to optimize a policy for navigating the tree to maximize retrieval rewards.
 We believe that exploring these directions will further establish hierarchical, LLM-driven navigation as a powerful new paradigm in information retrieval.